Resources for Employers & Advocates

 • and completed a minimum of 10 hours of continuing education in the specialty of oncology nursing or an academic elective in oncology nursing.

 Certification for oncology nursing was introduced at the 1986 ONS Congress in Los Angeles, where 1,384 registered nurses passed the first examination.
 Since that time, more than 71,000 nurses have taken the examination.
-The OCN® Examination is offered at nearly 300 computer-based testing sites in North America.
+The OCN® Examination is offered at nearly 300 computer-based testing sites in North America and at selected international sites in June.

 Information about the OCN® Test is available at www.oncc.org.